bougyman/wifish/FAQ.md

 7. Why Not `wpa_cli`?

     Why not indeed!
 This is a tool that had somehow flew under my radar to the point I didn't even know it existed.
+This is the tool that ships with `wpa_supplicant`, and allows control of wifi devices without needing root privileges.
+It is exactly what
+    I was searching for and I used it exclusively for 2 days.

+8. Why Not _just_ `wpa_cli`, then?

+    `wifish` is a simple wrapper around `wpa_cli` that accomplishes the two things I do most often with the fewest keystrokes.
+That's what it is written for and that is what I use it for, every day.
+This is not intended to wrap the full functionality of `wpa_cli`, if you want to know the status of your wifi, you'd still use `wpa cli status`.
+See the manpage of `wpa_cli` for full usage.

 # Does it do \_\_\_\_?